 How Much Profit Can You Make From Bitcoin Mining?

 Apart from the expensive equipment necessary for solving a hash problem, miners must also consider the significant amount of hashing power and electricity costs of mining rigs, to estimate the costs and benefits.

 Due to the rapid increase in Bitcoin’s market value, the amount of money you can earn by mining can vary considerably based on several parameters.

-- The market price of the coin you are mining is an important factor to consider as cryptocurrency prices are highly volatile.
-Mining crypto that is trending will make you more money whereas the one that is flat or trending down will make it difficult to earn profits.
+- The market price of the coin you are mining is an important factor to consider, as cryptocurrency prices are highly volatile.
+Mining crypto that is trending will make you more money, whereas mining crypto that is flat or trending down will make it difficult to earn profits.

 - Expensive hardware will also incur maintenance costs, such as cooling, modifications, installation costs, etc.